blackmagic2023/C2Magic/README.md

 - **Customizable Command Broadcast**: Send commands to a specific device by its unique ID or broadcast to all connected devices.
 - **Command Output in Color**: The output from each device is displayed in green for easy differentiation.
 - **Intuitive Command Interface**: Keeps users in the command session for a device, with the ability to send multiple commands without returning to the main menu.
+- **Client Stub Builder**: Allows you to compile a stub.exe with a provided undetectable reverse powershell payload.

 ## Installation